adrexia/silverstripe-batch-actions-plus/docs/en/howto.md

-#How to make your own batch actions
+#How to create your own batch actions

 ##Simple (select and click Go) batch actions:
 You can add single stage batch actions by adding a class that extends CMSBatchAction.